Ambrosio O'Higgins, 1st Marquess of Osorno: Descendants

-In 1777, Ambrosio O'Higgins became acquainted with the powerful Riquelme family from Chillán, and fell in love with the daughter, Isabel Riquelme, almost forty years his junior (she was 18 or 19 at the time, while he was 57 years old).
+In 1777, Ambrosio O'Higgins became acquainted with the Riquelme family from Chillán, and fell in love with the daughter, Isabel Riquelme, almost forty years his junior (she was 18 or 19 at the time, while he was 57 years old).
 He promised marriage, but colonial law forbade marriage between public officials and criolla women without authorization of the crown.
 To disregard this law was to risk career and position.
 It is not known why he did not seek permission, but no marriage ensued even when Isabel became pregnant.

 Isabel gave birth to Ambrosio's only son, Bernardo, in August 1778.
 Bernardo O'Higgins would later lead Chile to its independence from the Spanish Empire.
 Two years later, Isabel married Félix Rodríguez with whom she had a daughter, Rosa Rodríguez Riquelme.
 Though Ambrosio O'Higgins never saw or officially recognised his son as his legal heir, he paid for his education in England and left him a portion of his possessions in Peru and Chile.

 Bernardo O'Higgins led Chile as Supreme Director from 1818 to 1823 when he was forced to resign and go into exile with his mother, sister and son Demetrio O'Higgins in Peru.
 Demetrio, who visited his relatives in Summerhill in 1862, had no sons and consequently all his descendants are in the female line.